Back to Resource Center

 6. Standardize Workflows

 Every job is a custom job, and your ability to adapt to specific situations is what makes you great.
-But as we emerge from the pandemic, and as demand for integrated solutions appears to be increasing, standardized workflows will be crucial in this brave new world.
+As demand for integrated solutions appears to be increasing, standardized workflows will be crucial in this brave new world.

 Why?
 Because they promote business continuity.